common name: Colorado potato beetle

 The false potato beetle is found primarily on the common noxious weed, horse-nettle, Solanum carolinense L. It also feeds on other solanaceous plants, such as species of ground cherry or husk tomato, Physalis spp., and nightshade, Solanum spp.

 1'.
-Elytral punctation irregular, not forming regular rows, no black space between vitta 3 and 4; no black spot on legs. (widespread)..... decemlineata (Say)
+Elytral punctation irregular, not forming regular rows, no black colored space between vitta 3 and 4; no black spot on legs. (widespread).....
+Leptinotarsa decemlineata (Say)

 Figure 10.
 Comparisons of the elytrons of adult Colorado potato beetle, Leptinotarsa decemlineata (Say) (Side 1), and false potato beetle, Leptinotarsa juncta (Germar) (Side 2).
 Illustrations by Division of Plant Industry.

 Cultural control.
 The Colorado potato beetle may be managed culturally by crop rotation or destruction of crop debris.
 Distances of at least 0.5 km are required to provide protection if crops are rotated.
-Since beetles initially disperse by walking, crop rotation and/or trenching can significantly impact infestations.
+Beetles initially disperse by walking, so crop rotation and/or trenching can significantly reduce infestations.
 Trenches with 45° or greater slope can capture 50% or more of the beetles (Capinera 2001).

 Chemical control.
 Insecticides are commonly used to control populations of Colorado potato beetle, but resistance to insecticides develops rapidly (Wilkerson et al. 2005).
-Some strains of the bacterium Bacillus thurigenienis are effective but usually you must apply Bacillus thurigenienis to the first two instars for it to be effective (Capinera 2001).
+Some strains of the bacterium Bacillus thuringiensis are effective but it must be applied to the first two instars to be effective (Capinera 2001).

 - Gauthier NL, Hofmaster R, Semel M. 1981.
 History of Colorado potato beetle control.
 In Advances in Potato Pest Management.
-Lashomb JH, Casagrande R (editors).
-Hutchinson Ross Publishing Company, Stroudsburg, PA.
+Lashomb JH, Casagrande R (eds).
+Hutchinson Ross Publishing Company, Stroudsburg, USA.

 - Heiser C. 1969.
 Nightshades: the Paradoxical Plants.
 W.H.
 Freeman and Co., San Francisco.
 200 pp.

 - Jacques Jr RL.
 1972.
 Taxonomic Revision of the Genus Leptinotarsa (Coleoptera: Chrysomelidae) of North America.
-Xerox University Microfilms, Ann Arbor, MI.
+Xerox University Microfilms, Ann Arbor, USA.
 180 pp.